BrettCleary/SeqNN/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+SeqNN.py is the python wrapper for the C++ library.

 Example usage with a subset of the MNIST dataset is given in DigitCNN.py.
 Here is a sample output: